Iliannnn/Imagehost/README.md

 - I used a bit of Bootstrap for the fancy success and error popups 😏

 # Cloning the repo
-First you need the code on your computer, of course, you do this as follows:
+At first, you ofcourse need the code on your computer, you do this with running the following command in your terminal:
 ```
 git clone https://github.com/Iliannnn/Imagehost-Template
 ```